 Sometimes however, we just want all the gorgeous flavours of a curry but don’t have the time to prepare it.
 That’s exactly where this recipe originates from – saving time at no sacrifice to taste!

-This crockpot chicken curry involves; no marinating, no pre-cooking and has a very simple preparation stage that takes less than 15 minutes.
-What’s more, it’s likely that most of the ingredients are already in the cupboard – it really couldn’t be easier!
+This crockpot chicken curry involves no marinating, no pre-cooking and has a very simple preparation stage that takes less than 15 minutes.
+Even better, it’s likely that most of the ingredients are already in the cupboard – it really couldn’t be easier!

-This curry has a lovely subtle fragrance of sweet paprika (I used this one by Schwartz), garam masala (I used a sweet blend by Waitrose available here) and cinnamon with a medium degree of heat from chillies.
-I also have added a couple of bay leaves into the pot as they create a really pleasant earthy flavour giving the sauce an extra dimension.
+This slow cooker chicken curry has a lovely subtle fragrance of sweet paprika (I used Schwartz), garam masala (I used a sweet blend by Waitrose), cinnamon, and a warming chilli kick.
+I also add bay leaves to create an earthy extra dimension to the curry.

 The sauce has a tomato base and is finished with a little double cream to balance the acidity.
-It’s a gorgeous silky sauce and I usually serve this with homemade naan breads so I can mop it all up at the end!
+It’s a gorgeous silky sauce and I usually serve this with homemade naan breads to mop it all up at the end!

 - Chicken.
-We use thighs as they’re great tasting, work well with a slow cooker and are cheap to buy.
+Use thighs as they’re great tasting, work well with a slow cooker and are cheap to buy.

 - Tomato passata.
 Also known as sieved tomatoes, provides the base to our curry sauce.